|Developed by||Fabian Keil and David Schmidt|

 OS availability

-Privoxy runs just fine on Linux, Windows, Mac OS X, AmigaOS, BeOS, and most flavours of Unix.
+Privoxy runs just fine off Linux, Windows, Mac OS X, AmigaOS, BeOS, and most

 IPv6 support